RafaelBroseghini/Advanced-Algorithms-and-Data-Structures/README.md

 ## Notes:
 * Can we achieve O(1) time complexity for building; lookup; removal; insert; etc...
 (Data Structure utopia)?
 * Yes?
-We did it!
+We have built the best DS!
 * No?
   * Choose a different Data Structure. :joy: